Penalty-regulated dynamics and robust learning procedures in games: Reinforcement learning and penalty-regulated dynamics

-From an implementation perspective, the difficulty with (\ref{eq.ERL}) is twofold: First, for a given entropy function $h$, it is not always practical to write the choice function $\choice$ in a closed-form expression that the agent can use to update his strategies. \footnote{The case of the Boltzmann-Gibbs entropy is a shining (but, ultimately, misleading) exception to the norm.} Furthermore, even when this is possible, (\ref{eq.ERL}) is a two-step computationally intensive process which does not allow the agent to update his strategies directly.
-The rest of this section will thus be devoted to writing (\ref{eq.ERL}) as a continuous-time dynamical system on $\strat$ that can be updated with minimal computation overhead.
+where $y_{k\alpha}(0)$ represents the initial bias of player $k$ towards action $\alpha\in\act_{k}$, \footnote{The exponential decay of $y(0)$ is perhaps best explained by the differential formulation \eqref{eq.score} for which $y(0)$ is an initial condition; in words, the player's initial bias simply dies out at the same rate as a payoff observation at $t=0$.} $\temp$ is the model's discount rate, and $\choice_{k}\from\R^{\act_{k}}\to\strat_{k}$ is the smooth best response map of player $k$ (induced in turn by some player-specific penalty function $h_{k}\from\strat_{k}\to\R$).

-To that end, it will be convenient to work with a modified set of variables which measure the long-term difference in performance between an action $\mu\in\act$ and a ``flagged'' benchmark action $\alpha_{0}\in\act$.
-Formally, letting $\act_{0}=\act\exclude{\alpha_{0}}$ as in Remark \ref{rem.chart} above, the \emph{relative score} of an action $\mu\in\act_{0}$ will be the difference
+From an implementation perspective, the difficulty with \eqref{eq.PRL} is twofold: First, it is not always practical to write the choice maps $\choice_{k}$ in a closed-form expression that the agents can use to update their strategies. \footnote{The case of the Gibbs entropy is a shining (but, ultimately, misleading) exception to the norm.} Furthermore, even when this is possible, \eqref{eq.PRL} is a two-step, primal-dual process which does not allow agents to update their strategies directly.
+The rest of this section will thus be devoted to writing \eqref{eq.PRL} as a continuous-time dynamical system on $\strat$ that can be updated with minimal computation overhead.